Confused by the many acronyms and terms used in the technology industry?

 See Pay As You Go.

 A PaaS offering provides a suite of tools designed to provide the necessary database, management, development and deployment tools for the creation and delivery of business applications, mobile apps, social apps, microsites, websites, and other software-driven solutions.
-For more information, please visit the Platform as a Service page.

 A form of cloud whereby the hardware, virtual machines and storage is deployed on dedicated hardware for one company only.
 This cloud is a single-tenant environment (as opposed to multi-tenant) and is distinctly different to public cloud, albeit with the same technologies used in the solution architecture.

 In an application hosting or web hosting scenario, the production environment is the live, customer/company facing deployment of that which is being hosted.
 Typically, the service would move into the production environment following a successful staging environment phase.

 A form of cloud deployed on multi-tenant platforms, invariably very large, often spanning multiple locations and countries.
 These are called “public” clouds because they are accessed over the public Internet and are configured/managed through web portals.
 Their size means they are highly elastic and scalable, far more so than private cloud deployments.
 They are usually paid for in a PAYG model with highly granular usage-based tariffs across a variety of items.